samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 #### Create Final Details

-As you finish creating your character, consider whether you’d like to make up any other details about the character.
+As you finish creating your character, consider whether you'd like to make up any other details about the character.
 Here are the sorts of things you might ask yourself as the character:

-* What’s your gender?
+* What's your gender?
 * What person or people do you care most about?
-* What’s your deepest fear?
+* What's your deepest fear?
 * On your adventures, will you seek knowledge, wealth, glory, enlightenment, justice, mercy, power, or something else?

 Level Advancement